ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Custom action distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the preceding examples, you relied on your RLModule to use the correct action distribution with the computed
+The preceding examples rely on :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` using the correct action distribution with the computed
-``ACTION_DIST_INPUTS`` returned by your forward methods.
+``ACTION_DIST_INPUTS`` returned by the forward methods.
 RLlib picks a default distribution class based on
 the action space, which is :py:class:`~ray.rllib.models.torch.torch_distributions.TorchCategorical` for ``Discrete`` action spaces
 and :py:class:`~ray.rllib.models.torch.torch_distributions.TorchDiagGaussian` for ``Box`` action spaces.

-If you want to use a different distribution class (and return parameters for its constructor from your forward methods),
+To use a different distribution class and return parameters for its constructor from your forward methods,
-override the following methods in your :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` implementation:
+override the following methods in the :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` implementation:

 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.get_inference_action_dist_cls`
 - :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.get_exploration_action_dist_cls`
 - and :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.get_train_action_dist_cls`

-`Commonly used distribution implementations can be found here <https://github.com/ray-project/ray/blob/master/rllib/models/torch/torch_distributions.py>`__.
+See `torch_distributions.py <https://github.com/ray-project/ray/blob/master/rllib/models/torch/torch_distributions.py>`__ for common distribution implementations.

-Implement a deterministic counterpart of your distribution class through the
+Implement a deterministic counterpart of the distribution class through the
 :py:meth:`~ray.rllib.models.distributions.Distribution.to_deterministic` method.
-You can choose to compute deterministic actions, by creating the deterministic counterpart.
+You can choose to compute deterministic actions by creating the deterministic counterpart.

 Implementing custom MultiRLModules
 ----------------------------------

 For multi-module setups, RLlib provides the :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` class,
-whose default implementation is a dictionary of individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects,
+whose default implementation is a dictionary of individual :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` objects.
 one for each submodule and identified by a ``ModuleID``.

-The base-class :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` implementation works for most of those
+The base-class :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` implementation works for most of the
-use cases that need to define independent neural networks .
-However, for any complex, multi-network or multi-agent use cases, where agents share one or more neural networks,
+use cases that need to define independent neural networks.
+However, for any complex, multi-network or multi-agent use case, where agents share one or more neural networks,
 you should inherit from this class and override the default implementation.

 The following code snippets create a custom multi-agent RL module with two simple "policy head" modules, which
-share the same encoder (the third network in the MultiRLModule).
+share the same encoder, the third network in the MultiRLModule.
 The encoder receives the raw observations from the env
 and outputs embedding vectors that then serve as input for the two policy heads to compute the agents' actions.